 Smart carts, autonomous checkout, computer vision for shelf intelligence, inventory robots.
 All have had conference moments.
 In early 2026, some are scaling.
 Some are quietly struggling to find their use case outside the pilot environment.
 The UK high street has a specific lens on this.

 Digital Commerce 360 described early 2026 as a 'structural reckoning' for ecommerce.
 AI-powered shopping, agentic purchasing, tariff disruption, and zero-click search hitting simultaneously.
-The cumulative effect isn't incremental — it's a different operating environment.
-Here's how I'm thinking about it.
+The cumulative effect isn't incremental.
+It's a different operating environment, and here's how I'm thinking about it.

 ·5 min read